 For a family plan:

 Unfortunately, the IRS sets some limits to how much you can save in your HSA.
-For 2017, these limits are
+For 2019, these limits are:

 However, if you are 55 years or older, you are in luck!
 The IRS lets you add an extra $1,000 to these figures.

-Stride is here to help you understand your health insurance and savings options.
+As always, Stride is here to help you understand your health insurance and savings options.
 If you still aren’t sure how a health savings account works, drop us a line at firstname.lastname@example.org.